 Over a long career, dependable Gordon Douglas directed a number of turkeys (Harlow, Chuka, In Like Flint, Claudelle Inglish), but he was generally as good as his material, and when action called—Them!, Fort Dobbs, Yellowstone Kelly, Santiago—he delivered with flair.
 This is one of his best, with a gritty, no-nonsense tone and exciting set-pieces; the brief battle with the banditos led by character fave Vito Scotti (complete with groddy makeup and p.c. free accent) is a gem. *

 It helps a lot to have an ace like Joseph MacDonald on camera, making everything stand out in great color; the location shooting was done in Utah around Moab, Professor Valley, Fisher Towers, Castle Valley, Arches, and Dead Horse Point and in Arizona’s Monument Valley, Vermillion Cliffs and Paiute Wilderness area.

 The testosterone-emanating cast have fun with the gruff stuff.
 Boone, 46, had just come off back-to-back TV series (Have Gun,Will Travel, 225 episodes, 1957-63, and The Richard Boone Show, 25 episodes in ’63-64) as a good guy, and re-emerged here as a definite bad-ass, followed by scene-stealing turns in pictures like The War Lord, Hombre, The Arrangement and Big Jake.
 Whitman’s star seemed to be rising.
 Franciosa’s was cooling off into TV work; he plays it big here.
 It was Jim Brown’s film debut: at 27, the intense football star had a learning curve to tackle, but he certainly emanates trouble, his muscularity on display.
-Exotic-looking 22-year-old former model and underwater stunt double Wende Wagner has no English dialogue here, just a simmering presence: she passed away from cancer in 1997, only 55.
-Edmond O’Brien pulls out gusto as the heroes empire-imagining nemesis.
-Great ker-booming wrap-up will please cowboys of all persuasions.
+Exotic-looking 22-year-old former model/underwater stunt double Wende Wagner has no English dialogue here, just a simmering presence: she passed away from cancer in 1997, just 55.
+Edmond O’Brien pulls out the gusto as the empire-imagining nemesis.
+The rreat ‘ker-boom!’ wrap-up will please cowboys of all stripes.